Institutional Rate for groups: $400 (happy to discuss; please inquire at email@example.com)

 Depression, anxiety, stress, overwhelm, trauma, burnout…. these are so common in academia as to be almost the norm.
 A 2018 study found that 39% of grad students scored in the moderate-to-severe depression range, as compared to 6% of the general population.
 And that was before the pandemic.

-In this brand new webinar, we talk mental health, with particular attention to the specific stressors of grad school, the job search, adjuncting, and the tenure track, and contextualized by the COVID19 pandemic.
+In this brand new webinar, we talk mental health, with particular attention to the specific stressors of grad school, the job search, adjuncting, and the tenure track, and contextualized by the COVID19 pandemic and beyond.
 This webinar aims to provide tools to openly discuss mental health challenges, identify symptoms and causes, and provide ideas for support.
 Please note: I am not a mental health professional and this content is for general informational purposes, not diagnosis or treatment.

 For those who scored the tenure track job–this tells you what to